Last updated on September 18th, 2023 at 02:44 pm

 Once the company you wish to pay has this information, the funds can be directly withdrawn from your account.
 This way, you won’t have to mail a check or use your credit card.

-If you have started a new job, your employer will likely pay you through a bank account.
-Many employers ask for a voided check to ensure no errors in taking down your bank account information.
+If you’ve started a new job, your employer will likely pay you through a bank account.
+Many employers ask for a voided check to ensure no errors in recording your bank account information.

-They will also likely ask you to fill out a direct deposit authorization form.
-This will ensure there are no delays in receiving your payment.
+They may also ask you to fill out a direct deposit authorization form.
+This ensures there are no delays in receiving your payment.

-After receiving your weekly pay, you will receive a deposit slip to confirm.
-Direct deposits are another element of online banking that can simplify your finances and is much quicker than check payments.
+After receiving your weekly pay, you’ll receive a deposit slip to confirm.
+Direct deposits are another element of online banking that can simplify your finances and are much quicker than check payments.

-If you have made an error on a check you are filling out, you should void it before tossing it away.
+If you’ve made an error on a check you’re filling out, void it before tossing it away.
 The check may still be cashable if it falls into the wrong hands.

 For example, let’s say you write a check to your neighbor but accidentally write it for the wrong amount.
-Writing a new check will solve the problem, but you need to be careful with the old one.
+Writing a new check may solve the problem, but be careful with the old one.

-The incorrect check could be deposited by someone else if you throw it away and someone else finds it.
-To ensure your bank account is safe from fraud, always write “VOID” across the check in big letters to ensure it can never be cashed.
+The incorrect check may be deposited by someone else if you throw it away and someone else finds it.
+To ensure your bank account is safe from fraud, always write “VOID” across the check in big letters to ensure it’s never cashed.

 What are the three steps to voiding a check?

 You may know how to write a check, but making voided checks is different.
-If you want to void a check, you have to ensure your bank account number and other personal banking information remain intact.
+If you want to void a check, ensure your bank account number and other personal banking information remain intact.

-In addition, you’ll want to ensure that the check cannot be cashed.
-To protect yourself, here are the steps to properly void a check.
+In addition, ensure that the check can’t be cashed.
+To protect yourself, here are the steps to properly void a check:

 1. Write “VOID” across the front.